 Should you have any questions or inquiries about masks for Allied Health, please contact Lauren Stocks via firstname.lastname@example.org

-There are now four clinics operating in our region to test patients with mild to moderate COVID-19-like symptoms, reducing pressure on general practice and hospital emergency departments.
+There are clinics operating in our region to test patients with mild to moderate COVID-19-like symptoms, reducing pressure on general practice and hospital emergency departments.
 They are intended to provide holistic care for people presenting with symptoms of upper respiratory tract infection, and are not just testing centres.

 Respiratory clinics have implemented thorough infection prevention and control protocols to minimise the risk of transmission of COVID-19.
 They provide assessments and testing for all people with symptoms to detect cases and allow them to be isolated as early as possible.

 Click on the links below for details on the clinics

 COVID-19 Training Resources for Residential Aged Care

 A seven module training program for Residential Aged Care, including toolbox videos and resources is available for download.
 Resources are available to download individually or collectively via a zip file.

 The capacity tracker is an online tool where a Residential Aged Care Facility, General Practice or Aboriginal Medical Service can provide real-time data to help the Primary Health Network to identify issues early and support continuity of care for the community through primary care.

 The tool enables providers to share their current status easily and quickly, and this information can be used to analyse the issues and challenges across the region and assist in identifying areas where support may be provided.
 It is fast, secure and completely free, as it is funded by HNECC PHN.

 COVID-19 news and information in multiple languages